Shane-XB-Qian/mysql_exfmt/README.md

 ## 1. Prepare

 ### Version
-  it was running for python2 on mysql_v56, now transferred to python3 on mysql_v57.
+  it was running for python2 on mysql_v56, now transferred to python3 on mysql_v57;
+  <br>and extended feature and fixed bugs etc..

 ### Grant
   e.g `grant all on *.* to testuser@'localhost' identified by 'testpwd'`